 You can still create your own email lists and once you garner a dedicated audience, you can move on to your own website.
 Even if you have your own website, you can still use Medium as a platform to repurpose your existing content and reach out to new audiences.

-Overall, it is a great platform to gather new readership for your brand and expand your brand awareness.
-It doubles as a great marketing channel beyond SEO.
+Overall, it’s a decent platform to gather new readership and expand brand awareness.
+It doubles as a marketing channel beyond SEO.

 Google Documents